In this page

 • Global app settings1AdministrationExclude spaces

-Scheduled Jobs (Confluence screen) No direct equivalent The cloud version has its own job runner implementation.
+No single equivalent, see notes The cloud version implements its own job runner, fully independent of Confluence's built-in scheduling system.
 You can execute jobs manually on the Jobs screen.
 The execution history is available in the Job audit log.

 Legend: